 #3.
 Neu 5 Gc antibodies do not equally affect all individuals.

-Due to a variety of conditions, including genetics, it's possible (and certainly probable) that even if red meats negatively impact some people, there will always be others who thrive on it.
+Due to a variety of conditions, including genetics, it’s possible (and certainly probable) that even if red meats negatively impact some people, there will always be others who thrive on them.

 It’s best to try to avoid reductionist thinking, especially as it relates to diet, as it may force you into a line of thinking which is inaccurate and unhelpful.